The climate situation 2025

 - in developed countries, emissions are not falling fast enough

-- the global temperature rise is close to 1.5°C
+- the global temperature rise is now close to the 1.5°C limit

 - in the UK, there is a recurring pattern of wasting billions of pounds on ineffective policies and ignoring effective policies